Middle and High School Programs

 Programs require some advance reading by students, typically a book or excerpts related to specific concentration areas.
 These readings are picked by your teachers and relate to the two lesson plans they prepare as part of the rotations on the farm.
 Feel free to contact us if you need ideas!

-There is a $5 fee/student per day for programs to help us cover the cost of program related supplies and additional staffing.
-We are committed to keeping fees as affordable as possible so cost will not be a determining factor in whether a school can participate in these programs.
+For a Work/Study days 3 hours in duration, our fee is $5 per student.
+For programs 3-5hours, it is $8 per student.
+If you would like to build in one of our other educational programs to compliment hands-on work, the fee is $11 per student.
+We are committed to keeping fees as affordable as possible so cost will not be a determining factor in whether a school can participate in these programs; please contact us to discuss different possibilities!